ouschusterlib/2020-09-02-dc-tulsa/index.md

   you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
 </p>
-<p>Please note that we will be using the Ecology curriculum and software for the Data Management with SQL lesson.
-Please download DB Browser for SQL as instructed in the setup.
+<p><strong>Please note that we will be using the Ecology curriculum and software for the Data Management with SQL lesson.</strong> Please download DB Browser for SQL as instructed in the setup.
 However, you should download the ecology dataset, <a href="https://datacarpentry.org/sql-ecology-lesson/setup.html">available here</a>, rather than the social sciences dataset indicated on the setup page.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors